-- h. where the area has been mapped or assessed as significant indigenous vegetation and significant habitat of indigenous fauna a Significant Natural Areas 44: - i. the extent to which the proposal will adversely affect the ecological significance, values and function of that area:
+- f. the potential for increased threats from pests plants and animals;41 - g. any downstream adverse effects on waterbodies and the coastal marine area; - h. where the area has been mapped or assessed as significant indigenous vegetation and significant habitat of indigenous fauna a Significant Natural Areas42: - i. the extent to which the proposal will adversely affect the ecological significance, values and function of that area;

-- ii. whether it is appropriate or practicable to use biodiversity offsets or environmental biodiversity compensation to address more than minor residual adverse effects; - i. the location, scale and design of any proposed development; - j. the extent of indigenous vegetation cover on the site and whether it is practicable to avoid or reduce the extent of indigenous vegetation clearance; - k. the functional or operational needs of regionally significant infrastructure; - Leany positive contrib-ution any proposed biodiversity offsettings or environmental biodiversity compensation will have on indigenous biodiversity; and - m. any historical, spiritual or cultural association held by tangata whenua, with regard to the matters set out in Policy TW-P6-: - n. the extent to which the proposed activity provides for the social, economic and cultural wellbeing of people and communities; - o. adopting a precautionary approach where the effects on indigenous biodiversity are uncertain, unknown, or little understood and those effects could cause significant or irreversible damage to indigenous biodiversity; - promoting the resilience of indigenous biodiversity to climate change and recognising the role of indigenous biodiversity in mitigating the effects of climate change 45; and - g. the benefits provided by the indigenous biodiversity, including ecosystem services.
-46
+- ii. whether it is appropriate or practicable to use biodiversity offsets or environmental biodiversity compensation to address more than minor residual adverse effects; - i. the location, scale and design of any proposed development; - j. the extent of indigenous vegetation cover on the site and whether it is practicable to avoid or reduce the extent of indigenous vegetation clearance; - k. the functional or operational needs of regionally significant infrastructure; - Leany positive contrib-ution any proposed biodiversity offsettings or environmental biodiversity compensation will have on indigenous biodiversity; and - m. any historical, spiritual or cultural association held by tangata whenua, with regard to the matters set out in Policy TW-P6-; - n. the extent to which the proposed activity provides for the social, economic and cultural wellbeing of people and communities; - o. adopting a precautionary approach where the effects on indigenous biodiversity are uncertain, unknown, or little understood and those effects could cause significant or irreversible damage to indigenous biodiversity; - p. promoting the resilience of indigenous biodiversity to climate change and recognising the role of indigenous biodiversity in mitigating the effects of climate change43; and - q. the benefits provided by the indigenous biodiversity, including ecosystem services.
+44